qxb3/aspl/README.md

-# aspl - A Shitty Programming Language
+# aspl - A Simple Programming Language

-A really shitty bash, command like programming language.
+**aspl** is a simple, intuitive programming language inspired by the Bash shell and Unix command-like systems.
+It is designed to streamline scripting tasks and command execution with a syntax that feels familiar to those accustomed to Unix environments.

 ## Language